Beyoncé Shows Off Her Toned Abs (and Ivy Park T-Shirt) in New Set of Fashion Instagram Photos

 Bey also posted a short video of her fashion moment, which featured flashing lights and the mother-of-three striking a fierce pose.

-These photos come just four months after Beyoncé gave birth to her twins Sir and Rumi with husband JAY-Z.
+These photos come just four months after Beyoncé delivered her twins Sir and Rumi with husband JAY-Z.

 Beyoncé first launched her Ivy Park line in 2016, which the Lemonade singer told Elle was designed to unite and encourage women everywhere.